Buddelbubi/Jailbreak-Plus/README.md

 Download:
 https://github.com/Buddelbubi/Jailbreak-Plus/releases

+If you are a hardcore grinder like I was (378 Million), you do not wanna grind without this tool.
+The time I spent coding is wont make up the money I could grinded in that time, but I love coding.
+Thats why I made this.

 # Jailbreak Plus is NOT an exploit or a cheat.
-This tool analyzes the content of your screen to click through the UIs
+This tool analyzes the content of your screen to click through the UIs.
+I like to call this program "Macros on sterioids"